HEAL/platform-documentation/docs/vlmd/schemas/json-data-dictionary.md

 # Variable Level Metadata (Data Dictionaries)

-This schema defines the variable level metadata for one data dictionary for a given study.Note a given study can have multiple data dictionaries
+This schema defines the variable level metadata for one data dictionary for a given study.
+Note a given study can have multiple data dictionaries

 ### `title` _(string,required)_